My 20 Best Positive Affirmations for Women, Plus How to Create and Use Your Own

-For example, if I am using the affirmation "I am grateful that money flows to me with ease" to attract easy streams of income into my life, I will unlock a level of my creativity that will help me to find ways to obtain passive income.
+For example, if I use the affirmation "I am grateful that money flows to me with ease" to attract easy streams of income into my life, I will unlock a level of my creativity that will help me to find ways to obtain passive income.

 On that note, daily affirmations can help you to be more optimistic, grounded, and present, reduce stress, feel more confident, and the list goes on and on and on...

-Did I mention that they're extremely easy to create and use to?
+Did I mention that they're extremely easy to create and use too?

 More on that in the next section!

 How to Get Started on Your Positive Affirmation Journey

 Sometimes bad days seem like they will never end and they can make you feel depressed and defeated.
 Hell, maybe you're experiencing more than a couple of bad days.
 Maybe it's a bad year or month.

 It's okay.
 Every part of that is alright.